Seriously.. It’s finally time to get out of your own way. But how?

 The most interesting part of getting in our own way is how blind we are when doing it.
 Think about it.
 Who really wants to get in their own way?
-When you can see obstacles, you can avoid them.
+When you can see the obstacles, you can avoid them and get out of your own way.

 So, part of getting in your own way involves simultaneously hiding the truth of what you’re doing.
 From the outside, this looks absurd.
 Yet, when you’re doing it (and blind to the truth) it feels like your only choice, right?